LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Setup

-Higher precision indicated that a larger proportion of the generated items were correctly matched to the manually constructed CFG --- meaning fewer false generations.
-A higher recall meant that the generated nodes successfully matched more items in the manually constructed CFG --- meaning fewer missing nodes.
-(These interpretations apply to both the nodes and the edges.)
-The F1‑score offers a unified metric that balances precision and recall, reflecting overall matching quality.
-Together, these metrics quantified the structural accuracy and completeness of the generated CFGs.
+Higher precision indicates that a larger proportion of generated nodes or edges are correctly matched to the ground-truth CFG, while higher recall indicates that fewer ground-truth elements are missed in the generated CFG.
+The F1-score balances precision and recall, reflecting overall matching quality.
+Together, these metrics quantify the structural accuracy and completeness of the generated CFGs.

-\item \textbf{Normalized Graph Edit Distance (nGED):} The normalized Graph Edit Distance (nGED) \cite{riesen2009approximate, abu2015exact} was also used to quantify the overall structural similarity.
-The nGED measures the minimum number of edits needed to convert one graph into another.
-Formally:

-(where $|V_i|$ and $|E_i|$ denote the numbers of nodes and edges, respectively, in graph $G_i$.)
-An nGED value close to $1.0$ indicates strong structural alignment, while values nearer to $0.0$ represent significant topological differences.
-(The graph constructions and comparisons were implemented in Python using the \textit{NetworkX} library \cite{networkx}.)